Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: Introduction

-To answer these questions, we introduce an agentic AI teammate that generates executable system test scripts from validated specifications using retrieval-augmented generation (RAG) and a bounded multi-agent workflow.
-The system is tightly integrated with Hacon’s continuous integration (CI) pipelines, supports explicit human review and artifact governance, and is evaluated through both artifact analysis and practitioner feedback.
+We introduce an agentic AI teammate that generates executable system test scripts from validated specifications using retrieval-augmented generation (RAG) and a bounded multi-agent workflow, integrated with Hacon’s CI pipelines and supporting human review and artifact governance.
+Evaluation is based on artifact analysis and practitioner feedback.

-Our contributions are: (\textit{C1}) an industry-verified characterization of the manual-to-automated testing gap in agile regression testing; (\textit{C2}) a concrete agentic AI architecture for test script generation; (\textit{C3}) an early industrial evaluation distinguishing productivity gains, output quality, and collaboration practices; and (\textit{C4}) practical implications for sustainable human--AI collaboration in agile test engineering.
+Our contributions are: (\textit{C1}) We present the design of an agentic AI system that transforms validated manual test specifications into executable regression test scripts within an agile testing workflow. (\textit{C2}) We describe governance, collaboration, and review practices for integrating an AI teammate into agile test engineering workflows. (\textit{C3}) We empirically evaluate the impact of this approach on productivity, test script quality, and human--AI collaboration through an industrial case study.

-The rest of the paper is structured as follows: Section \ref{sec:industry-context} presents the industrial context and the manual-to-automated testing bottleneck; Section \ref{sec:sys-design} describes the agentic AI design within the agile environment; Section \ref{sec:coll-pattern} details integration, collaboration and governance; Section \ref{sec:eval-results} reports the evaluation methods and key insights; and Section \ref{sec:discussion} concludes with lessons learned, and directions for future work.
+The rest of the paper is structured as follows: Section~\ref{sec:industry-context} describes the industrial context and the manual-to-automated testing bottleneck at Hacon.
+Section~\ref{sec:sys-design} presents the architecture of the Hacon Test Automation Copilot.
+Section~\ref{sec:coll-pattern} explains how the Copilot is integrated into the agile testing workflow and how human–AI collaboration is organized.
+Section~\ref{sec:eval-results} reports the empirical evaluation and key findings from the industrial case study.
+Section~\ref{sec:discussion} discusses implications, limitations, and directions for future work.